meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 11 years ago, [*vanjos72* described on Reddit][thought-experiment] what he
 calls a thought experiment: what if you were locked in a room with an IBM PC, with no operating system on it?
-What would be the minimum amount of software you'd need to bootstrap back into comfort?
+What would be the minimum amount of software you'd need to start out with to bootstrap back into comfort?

 As it happens, I've recently found myself with an abundance of free time on my hands, so I've decided to make this more than a thought experiment.
 Alas, my